 Take healthcare organizations for example.
 If a laptop computer is stolen and email backups containing electronic protected health information were on the device, those data could potentially be accessed by an unauthorized individual.
 That would be a violation of HIPAA Rules.
 The Office for Civil Rights could easily fine a healthcare organization millions of dollars for such a data breach.
 If emails are archived and stored in the cloud, such a breach would not occur in the event of device loss or theft.

-Emails Must Be Found Quickly for Legal Discovery
+Emails Must Be Found Quickly for Legal Discovery and GDPR

 If a lawsuit is filed against a company, it may be necessary to provide copies of emails as part of legal discovery.
 While many companies store old emails in backups, searching for emails can be a difficult, expensive and long-winded process.
 For an average-sized organization searching for emails could take weeks, even though emails need to be found in minutes.
 With an email archiving solution, archived messages can be searched and retrieved in a matter of seconds or minutes, not weeks.

 A similar scenario exists for data access requests under the EU´s General Data Protection Regulation.
 EU citizens now have the right to request details of any data that could be used to identify them, modify it where necessary, and erase it is there is justifiable cause.
 Businesses maintaining a database of EU citizens will find compliance with GDPR much easier by implementing cloud-based email archiving, which also has the benefit of complying with the regulations relating to data security.